How to measure ROI with call tracking

 Return on investment, or ROI, is used to measure success over time and helps steer future business decisions.
 ROI is especially important when it comes to marketing.
 Your marketing ROI illuminates which marketing channels you should be spending money on and the tools that are worth investing in.
 More broadly, ROI can determine whether your entire marketing strategy needs to be changed or if you’re on the right track.
 While most can agree that ROI is an indispensable metric, many would also agree that accurately measuring ROI is a challenge.

 When it comes to digital marketing ROI, there are a number tools that marketers use to measure the return on their investments.
 A couple of the most commonly used tools are Google Ads (formerly AdWords and Google Analytics.
 While these tools are useful for tracking web sessions, clicks and ad spend, they don’t provide the full scope of the buyer journey that ultimately helps you determine ROI.

-- Keyword Call Tracking – With keyword call tracking, website visitors will see a unique tracking number when they land on your site.
+Visitor-level Call Tracking – With Visitor-level call tracking, website visitors will see a unique tracking number when they land on your site.
 That tracking number will follow them as they navigate throughout the site and when they subsequently return to the site.
 When the visitor calls one of your tracking numbers, you will be able to attribute that call to the source, paid ad and keyword that initially brought the visitor to your website.
 With this knowledge, marketers can easily track which keywords are generating good leads.

 Campaign Call Tracking – Campaign call tracking is ideal for tracking revenue from leads generated by channels that more difficult to measure, like social media and trade shows.
 In campaign call tracking, simply assign a tracking number to a specific online or offline source.